Lightning Returns: Final Fantasy XIII: Battle system

-The battle system, called the Style-Change Active Time Battle system, uses elements from the Active Time Battle (ATB)-based Paradigm system from the first and second XIII games and bears similarities to the dressphere system featured in Final Fantasy X-2.
-Lightning has access to several customizable outfits (garb) with different power sets (plural: Schemata; singular: Schema).
-Each garb has its own separate ATB gauge, and actions for them are mapped onto the controller's face buttons, meaning that the usual menu-style ATB battle system is no longer needed: this enables Lightning to be moved around the battle field to a limited degree.
-The majority of the garbs and their accessories are either purchasable in the in-game shops or received upon completing quests.
+The battle system, called the Style-Change Active Time Battle system, incorporates elements from the first and second XIII games' Active Time Battle (ATB)-based Paradigm systems, and bears similarities to the dressphere system featured in Final Fantasy X-2.
+Lightning has access to several customizable outfits (garb) with different power sets (plural: schemata; singular: schema).
+Each garb has its own ATB gauge, and its actions map to the controller's face buttons, eliminating the need for the usual menu-style ATB battle system; this allows Lightning to have limited movement whilst engaged in battle.
+Most of the garbs and their accessories are either purchasable in the in-game shops or received upon completing quests.
 Stronger garbs, items, shields and weapons are unlocked in Hard Mode, along with access to more challenging areas and boss battles.
-Lightning can equip three Schemata directly, while having additional slots for backup costumes which can be equipped outside battle.
-She can be equipped with a close-combat weapon (sword, spear, etc.), a shield and a cosmetic accessory.
-The color scheme of each garb can be customized using both pre-set and custom color: there are options to alter both specific portions and all portions of the costume.
+Lightning can directly equip three schemata, with additional slots for backup schemata that can be equipped outside battle.
+She can be equipped with a close-combat weapon (such as a sword and a spear), a shield, and a cosmetic accessory.
+Each garb's color scheme can be customized using both pre-set and custom colors, with the option to alter both specific and all portions of the schema.